Æ-INTELLIGENS - Artificiell och emotionell intelligens i medicinens tjänst

 Universitetet i förändring

-On May 15th the Society arranged the symposia "Universitetet i förändring" på Grand Hotel i Lund.
+On May 15th the Society arranged the symposium "Universitetet i förändring" på Grand Hotel i Lund.

 Programme "Universitetet i förändring" (966,2 kB)